pantheon-systems/documentation/source/content/mysql-access.md

 ### Accessing the Database via Your Application using PHP

-Use the following parameters in your application to access the database:
+Use the following variables in your application to access the database:

 - DB_HOST=Name of the MySQL server.
 - DB_PORT=Database port used.
 - DB_USER=Database username.